Optimal radial basis for density-based atomic representations: Results

 \subsection{Convergence of density correlations features}

 We now turn to considering how the truncation of the density expansion basis affects the evaluation of higher-order features, focusing in particular on the invariant components.
-We begin analyzing the convergence of the powerspectrum computed for the Si dataset.
-We take the SOAP vector computed with a large $\nmax=20$ as the ``full'' description of three-body correlations, and compute the global feature space reconstruction error\cite{gosc+21mlst} (GFRE) that measures how accurately the full feature space can be reconstructed using SOAP features that are built from a truncated density expansion, and further subselected using a low-rank matrix approximation (CUR) approach\cite{imba+18jcp} and farthest point sampling (FPS).\cite{elda+97ieee,ceri+13jctc} Using an optimal density expansion basis systematically improves the GFRE compared to a GTO basis of the same size (Figure~\ref{fig:silicon-soap-gfre}).
-This is true both for the full-sized SOAP vector, and also for a subselection of the invariant powerspectum entries based on a deterministic CUR algorithm, as well as on FPS.
-This suggests that using an optimal radial basis as the building block of higher-order spectra yields feature vectors that can be easily compressed further.
-For a fixed number of selected SOAP features, the GFRE decreases monotonically with increasing values of $\qmax$.
+We begin analyzing the convergence of the power spectrum computed for the Si dataset.
+We take the SOAP features computed with a large $\nmax=20$ as the ``full'' description of three-body correlations, and compute the global feature space reconstruction error\cite{gosc+21mlst} (GFRE) that measures how accurately the full feature space can be reconstructed using SOAP features that are built from a truncated density expansion.
+Given that SOAP features are usually subselected using a low-rank matrix approximation (CUR) approach\cite{imba+18jcp} and farthest point sampling (FPS)\cite{elda+97ieee,ceri+13jctc}, we also investigate the interplay between the density expansion optimization, and this further feature reduction step.